prashantacharya/BigOmega/contents/state-of-cs/state-of-cs.md

 keywords: "CSIT, Computer Science, Nepal, CSIT"
 ---

 Computer Science is one of the most popular career path for students in this generation.
 Factors like the scope of it and the pay rate in the field excites many.
 The case is not different in Nepal and this has few problems.
-In this blog, I will try to provide my opinion and statistics about Computer Science in the context of Nepal.
+In this blog, I will try to provide my opinion, the problems and not the statistics about Computer Science in the context of Nepal.

 I study Computer Science and Information Technology at Sagarmatha College of Science and Technology which is affiliated to Tribhuvan University.
 At the time of writing, I am in the 4th semester.